Please enable JavaScript to view the comments powered by Disqus.

 • a network interface

 A lot of things are computers.
-Sometimes, even components we would normally not think of as a computer (well, at least not me) — a network interface card.
+Sometimes, even components we would typically not think of as a computer (well, at least not me) — a network interface card.
 A NIC has its own processor and RAM.
-It's a special-purpose computer meant to be used to connect to a network of computers.
+It's a special-purpose computer designed to connect to a network of computers.
 It sends & inspects packets.
-If it receives a packet that is not meant for its host, it discard the packet.
+If it receives a packet that is not meant for its host, it discards the packet.
 It doesn't interrupt its host.
-Imagine if it can't compute and the host have to attend to every single packet.
+Imagine if it can't compute, and the host has to attend to every single packet.
 That would slow down the host.

 What else is a computer?